Kīnaki: Ngā reta Māori, an exhibition of nineteenth century letters in te reo Māori

 Robert Eruera has recently spoken about this letter.
 Watch:

 The most dramatic closing line of the letters is by Rewi Maniapoto to Grey in 1894, when both men were close to the end of their lives.
 He writes 'even until this very day my most earnest request is that your name and mine be recorded on the same memorial stone' (GNZMA 218).
-A drawing of the proposed memorial accompanies this letter and is on display in the exhibition and shown below.
+A drawing of the proposed memorial accompanies this letter and is shown below.

-The exhibition is a showcase for just six of the many hundreds of letters in the Ngā reta Māori / Grey New Zealand Māori Letters series, which thanks to digitisation is now available and searchable via the library’s new online platform Kura Heritage Collections Online.
+The exhibition is a showcase for just six of the many hundreds of letters in the Ngā reta Māori / Grey New Zealand Māori Letters series, which is available and searchable via Kura Heritage Collections Online.